 Given the trained, amortized decoder model, during test-time, given observations \( \tilde{\mathbf{x}}_{1:N} \), we can estimate the objective in Equation~\eqref{eq:mds_def} with \( \mathcal{D}(q_\omega(\mathbf{x} \mid\mathbf{s}),\hat{\mathbb{P}}_N) \), which can be optimized directly with respect to \( \mathbf{s} \) to obtain the MDS.
 A standard choice of divergence would be the forward KL divergence \citep{kullback1951information}, which is equivalent to likelihood maximization.
-Since our goal is to obtain a \emph{robust} SBI approach, we require a robust divergence, which makes the KL unsuitable.
-Instead, a natural choice for a robust divergence would be the maximum-mean discrepancy (MMD).
-We provide a comparison of this in Appendix~\ref{app:div}.
-Furthermore, a computational issue faced with our approach is that the decoder model requires conditional density estimation, which is in general expensive and limits the general applicability of our method.
-As we shall see in the next section, using the MMD would allow us to solve this computational challenge too, by bypassing the need for full density estimation.
+A computational issue faced with using the KL divergence is that estimating the decoder model requires conditional density estimation, which is in general expensive and limits the general applicability of our method.
+As we shall see in the next section, using the MMD bypasses the need for full density estimation, thus allowing us to mitigate this computational challenge.
+Furthermore and crucially, the KL divergence objective is not considered robust to contamination as the log-likelihood is unbounded and a small fraction of outliers, with small model density can dominate the objective.
+Since our goal is to obtain a \emph{robust} SBI approach, we require a robust divergence.
+A natural choice for a robust divergence would be the maximum-mean discrepancy (MMD).
+We provide a comparison of the MMD with the forward KL divergence in Appendix~\ref{app:div}.

-\subsection{Maximum mean discrepancy MDS}
+\subsection{Maximum Mean Discrepancy MDS}

-The maximum mean discrepancy (MMD) \citep{grettonKernelTwoSampleTest2012} is a highly attractive choice of discrepancy \( \mathcal{D} \) for MDS estimation as it has strong mathematical properties, in particular being robust under outlier contamination for bounded kernels \citep{cherief-abdellatifFiniteSampleProperties2022a}, and as it depends on distributions only through their kernel mean embeddings, allows us to sidestep density estimation.
+The maximum mean discrepancy (MMD) \citep{grettonKernelTwoSampleTest2012} is a highly attractive choice of discrepancy \( \mathcal{D} \) for MDS estimation as it has strong theoretical guarantees, in particular being robust under outlier contamination for bounded kernels \citep{cherief-abdellatifFiniteSampleProperties2022a}, and, as it depends on distributions only through their kernel mean embeddings, allows us to sidestep density estimation.
 Inheriting the robustness properties from the MMD, we provide theoretical results on the MMD based MDS in Section~\ref{sec:theory}.